MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

 As an example, the sidebar menu elements of the demo page such as the blue **Cats** button have enough contrast, but the green `Dogs` link in the `Donation status` section does not have enough contrast.
 Inspect those elements using the **Inspect** tool, as follows:

-1. If it's not open, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab.
+1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab.
 Then select `F12` to open DevTools.

 1. Select the **Inspect** \(![Inspect button](../media/inspect-icon.msft.png)\) icon in the top-left corner of DevTools so that the icon is highlighted (blue).